esimmons1/PokemonBattleHelper/README.md

 What is this?
 -------------
 This is a command-line Pokédex app that lets you look up any Pokémon, even offline.
-It caches Pokémon data locally and gives you battle recommendations based on types and stats.
+It caches Pokémon data locally and gives you battle recommendations based on types and stats. **Warning: Takes a long time**
 Although the cache does work offline it takes a while to upload everything.
 Will remove once fully updated

 What it does: